The Barefoot Shoes FAQ - Your Ultimate Guide to Everything Barefoot & Minimalist Shoes

 There are some pretty dang cheap shoes out there in the world and barefoot shoe brands can’t always compete.
 Why is that?
 There are a lot of costs that go into manufacturing and marketing a barefoot shoe that most customers are not aware of – from custom lasts and molds, to labor costs for handmade products, and the fact that thin, flexible materials actually cost more to manufacture.
 Here is a thorough discussion of what it takes to make barefoot shoes and why they are sometimes more expensive than their non-barefoot counterparts.

 But not all barefoot shoes are expensive, in fact many are comparable to other shoes on the market.
-Here you can find a list of Affordable Barefoot Shoe Options, and you can use the filters on the Barefoot Shoe Finder to browse by price range.
+Here you can find my Top 10 Affordable Barefoot Shoes for Adults.

 Wearing better shoes doesn’t need to cost an arm and a leg.
 Here are three resource to help you find cheaper barefoot shoe options.